 Federal prosecutors seek to continue detaining Annapolis couple charged with selling nuclear secrets

-Federal prosecutors said Monday they are seeking pre-trial detention for an Annapolis-based Navy nuclear engineer and his wife who are facing espionage charges for selling military secrets to people who they thought were representatives of a foreign country.
+Federal prosecutors said Monday they are seeking pre-trial detention for an Annapolis, Maryland-based Navy nuclear engineer and his wife who are facing espionage charges for selling military secrets to people who they thought were representatives of a foreign country.

 Jonathan and Diana Toebbe were arrested Saturday in Jefferson County, West Virginia and federal prosecutors say they should be held pending trial because they face a maximum possible penalty of life in prison and are a “serious risk” to flee or obstruct justice.